 Three Hours Later

 I could see changes in the weeds almost immediately.
-They had started out green and happy, and, by three hours later, they were looking a little beat up.
+They started out green and happy, and, three hours later, they were looking a little beat up.

 There was still lots of green, but they were slumping over and looking parched.
-I became cautiously optimistic.
-But I have been fooled before.
-Obs!
+I became cautiously optimistic, although, if you have ever applied boiling water to weeds, you know the foliage is quick to die back but the roots may be alive and well.

 2Day Two

 It rained heavily after Day One and I thought that might perk the weeds up.
 But no!
-They continued to look dry and unhappy—a good sign that the steam had worked, although I was still skeptical whether the roots would truly be killed off.
-Never give weeds the benefit of the doubt.
-They know when we are feeling weak and forgiving…
+They continued to look dry and unhappy—a good sign that the steam might have worked, although I was still skeptical whether the roots would truly be killed off.

 3Day Three

 Things appeared drier yet on Day Three.
-I also noticed where I had missed some weeds.
+I also noticed where I had missed applying the steam to some weeds.

 4Day Four

 By Day Four, I could tell the party was over for the weeds.
 I pulled a few of them, and their dried-out roots came right out of the cracks.
-Is this what winning feels like?
-For reals?
+Yes!

 Instead of waiting, I decided to steam any weeds I had missed the first time and reapply it to any that still had some remaining green growth.
 You must go in and finish the job while the enemy is weak, said somebody.